Epithelial sodium channel: Sodium balance regulation

+It can be blocked by either triamterene or amiloride, which are used medically to serve as diuretics.

+Brain

 Epithelial Na+ channels (ENaCs) in the brain play a significant role in the regulation of blood pressure.
 Vasopressin (VP) neurons play a pivotal role in coordinating neuroendocrine and autonomic responses to maintain cardiovascular homeostasis.
 High dietary salt intake causes an increase in the expression and activity of ENaC which results in the steady state depolarization of VP neurons.
 This is one of the mechanisms underlying how dietary salt intake affects the activity of VP neurons via ENaC activity.
 ENaC channels in the brain are involved in blood pressure response to dietary sodium.

+Ciliary epithelium

 High-resolution immunofluorescence studies revealed that in the respiratory tract and the female reproductive tract, ENaC is located along the entire length of cilia that cover the surface of multi-ciliated cells.
 Hence, in these epithelia with motile cilia, ENaC functions as a regulator of the osmolarity of the periciliary fluid, and its function is essential to maintain fluid volume at a depth necessary for the motility of the cilia.
 In the respiratory tract this movement is essential for clearing mucosal surface, and in the female reproductive tract, motility of the cilia is essential for the movement of oocytes.

 In contrast to ENaC, CFTR that regulates chloride ion transport is not found on cilia.
 These findings contradict a previous hypothesis that ENaC is downregulated by direct interaction with CFTR.
 In patients with cystic fibrosis (CF), CFTR cannot downregulate ENaC, causing hyper-absorption in the lungs and recurrent lung infections.
 It has been suggested that it may be a ligand-gated ion channel.

+Skin

 In the skin epidermal layers, ENaC is expressed in the keratinocytes, sebaceous glands, and smooth muscle cells.
 In these cells ENaC is mostly located in the cytoplasm.

-In the eccrine sweat glands, ENaC is predominantly located in the apical membrane facing the lumen of the sweat ducts.
+In eccrine sweat glands, ENaC is predominantly located in the apical membrane facing the lumen of the sweat ducts.
 The major function of ENaC in these ducts is the re-uptake of Na⁺ ions that are excreted in sweat.
 In patients with ENaC mutations that cause systemic pseudohypoaldosteronism type I, the patients can lose a significant amount of Na⁺ ions, especially under hot climates.

+Touch

+Homologues of acid-sensing ion channels (ASIC) of the ENaC family mediate touch sensation in invertebrates (including the model organism C. elegans), and had also been thought responsible for mechanoactivated membrane currents in higher animals.
+ASIC are abundantly expressed in sensory ganglia neurons of higher animals, and touch and pain sensation is altered but not abolished in animals lacking ASIC, suggesting the channels modulate sensory transduction while not underlying the mechanoreceptor activation itself in higher animals (this is now thought to be carried out by PIEZO2 instead).